mcbunkus/core-dumps/content/projects/_index.md

+---
-# Projects
+title: Projects
+post: false
+---

 You can find my projects here.
-As you can see, I hop between projects a lot, there's just too many cool things to make.
+I have a problem with hopping between projects a lot, there's just too many cool things to make.